microsoft/mssql-django/README.rst

 Configuration
 -------------

-The following database-level settings control the behavior of the backend:

 Standard Django settings
 ~~~~~~~~~~~~~~~~~~~~~~~~

+The following entries in a database-level settings dictionary
+in DATABASES control the behavior of the backend:

 -  ENGINE